mathetos/foodocs/README.md

 foodocs
 =======

-WordPress plugin that adds device-specific class names to the body tag.
+A WordPress plugin for organizing and showing your plugin documentation.

 This project is part of "FooCamp", a blog series by http://fooplugins.com.
 See all the FooCamp article's from FooPlugins and my site here: